From “What’s a Niche?” to First Sale: A 90-Day Step-by-Step Guide

 - Web hosting: This is where your website lives on the internet.

-- A clean, mobile-friendly theme: Make sure your site looks good and works well on phones.
+- A clean, mobile-friendly theme: Ensure your site looks good and functions well on mobile devices.

 Step 3: Set Up Your Digital Home